Miradils-Blog/website/content/posts/reinvent/ls/part5/index.md

 }
 ```

 Consider that, we just give flags in array, and test all of them in loop with original `ls` command.
 By default, `ls` does not show colors, when used with pipe, so we use `--color=always` to have comparision with colors.
 Moreover, the separator symbol in `ls` also changes when used with pipe.
 For example, even though `ls` will produce columnwise output in shell, if used in pipe, the files will be separated by `\n` character, instead of double space.
-To handle this, we also force `ls` format, depending on command we are using.
+To handle this, we also force `ls` format (`across` for tabular, `comma` for comma separated), depending on command we are using.
 Overall, our result is:

 ![Output of tests](test_output.png)

 ## Conclusion

 THAT'S IT.
 We are done with journey, it was exhausting, but really fun one.
 I really enjoyed while working on it, and learned new things as well.
-I know, I missed some flags (such as `-h`, `-R` etc.), and my code might have some gaps or bugs.
+I know, I missed some flags (such as `-h`, `-R`, `-d` etc.), and my code might have some gaps or bugs.
 My [repository](https://github.com/Miradils-Blog/linux-ls/) is open for PRs, if you have suggestions, you are welcome to contribute.
 I am finishing series here, but I might return to this project to finish the other flag as well, maybe, sometime in the future.
 Thank you for being a part of this long journey!